jh1777/OpenHabUI/README.md

 ### Single Item

 The **summary** is a simple bar at the top of the dashboard to quickly get an overview.
 If the item should be shown there you may set `showInSummary` to true.
 The summary is grouped by category.
-All _item labels_ with same `category` will be concatenated (using , <comma>) in the summary bar.
+All item labels with same `category` will be concatenated (using , <comma>) in the summary bar.
+If you use `showOnlyInSummary` instead, this item will no longer be shown in the tile.

 There is a defined state for each `category` that is used to determine when a certain item is "triggered".
 By default only triggered items are shown.
 Please refer to config.json documentation in this file!

 **Example**: If you have 3 windows with labels "John", "Mike", "Tom".
 Now only windows of Tom and Mike are OPEN, which is the "triggered"-state for `category` = contact, the summary will show: <img src="./src/assets/icons/axis-chart-line.svg" alt="axis-chart-line" style="zoom:60%;" /> Tom, Mike

-...

 ### Group Item

-...
+A **group** can also be shown in the summary bar by setting `showInSummary` or `showOnlyInSummary`to true.
+The same applies here as for using groups in tiles described in prev. section.

+## Details

+On click on the small i-icon in the tiles or at one entry in the summary bar a detail dialog will be shown.
+In case of a sinlge item the state, label and history of states according to `itemStateHistory` will be shown.
+In case of a group the items contained in that group will be shown including their state.
+The states in the Details dialog are not real time - so changes will only be visible when the dialog is closed and re-opened.

 ## Reference